 Whenever the local government shall determine by local law to adopt a system of pans or receptacles for sewage, interchangeable or otherwise, it shall be lawful for the local government to supply the necessary pans or receptacles, or any portion of them, out of its own funds; and the local government may reserve the exclusive right to sell such pans or receptacles, and may charge a reasonable price, not exceeding the cost, for the same, and may recover the price of the required number supplied to any owner or occupier who is under obligation to take one or more.

-[Section 111, formerly section 92, renumbered as section 111 by No. 38 of 1933 s.
-42; amended by No. 102 of 1973 s.
+[Section 111, formerly section 92, renumbered as section 111: No. 38 of 1933 s.
+42; amended: No. 102 of 1973 s.
 8; No. 14 of 1996 s.
 4; No. 36 of 2007 Sch.
 4 cl.
 4(4).]

 Division 5 — Scavenging, cleansing, etc.